2008–09 WHL season

 The 2008–09 WHL season was the 43rd season of the Western Hockey League (WHL).
 The regular season began on September 18, 2008, and ended on March 15, 2009.
-The WHL Playoffs commenced on March 20, 2009, and the 2008 ADT Canada Russia Challenge series, featuring Team WHL versus the Russian Selects, took place from November 26–27, 2008.
-The Kelowna Rockets won the Ed Chynoweth Cup as WHL champions.
+The 2008 ADT Canada Russia Challenge series, featuring Team WHL versus the Russian Selects, took place mid-season from November 26 to 27, 2008.
+The Calgary Hitmen won the Scotty Munro Memorial Trophy with the best regular season record.
+The playoffs commenced on March 20, and concluded on May 9.
+The Kelowna Rockets won the Ed Chynoweth Cup as WHL champions, defeating the Hitmen in the championship series and earning a berth at the 2009 Memorial Cup tournament.

 WHL Commissioner, Ron Robison, dedicated the 2008–09 season to Ed Chynoweth.

 2008–09: Ed Chynoweth's season

-The Commissioner of the Western Hockey League, Ron Robison, dedicated the 2008–09 season to Ed Chynoweth, who died on April 22, 2008.
-His death occurred just over a year after the WHL Championship trophy was changed in his honour.
-Ed Chynoweth was the principle builder of Major Junior hockey in Canada as President of the WHL and CHL over the past four decades.
-Throughout the entire 2008–09 season, the helmets of all the players and officials will display an "EC" decal, representing Ed's initials.
+WHL Commissioner Ron Robison dedicated the 2008–09 season to long-time league president Ed Chynoweth, who died on April 22, 2008.
+His death occurred just over a year after the WHL Championship trophy was renamed in his honour.
+Throughout the 2008–09 season, the helmets of all the players and officials displayed a commemorative decal.